 If you do not file an Answer, a default judgment may be entered against you for the full amount the Plaintiff requested in the complaint, which may include costs and attorneys fees.
 A default means that you did not timely file an Answer or appear in the case in any way.
 The Plaintiff can then start collecting against you, including garnishing your wages, 30 days after judgment is entered.
-While judgments no longer appear on credit reports and thus, do not affect your credit score, they still may impact your ability to qualify for credit since lenders are able to search for judgments via public records.
+Your credit may be negatively affected because of the judgment, even if you pay the amount in full.
+The judgment may stay on your credit report for at least 7 years.

-- 3. Challenge the Complaint and/or the Court's Jurisdiction, or authority, to hear the case.
-This may be an option if: - The complaint does not state enough facts to show that you should be legally liable, even if all the facts are true.
+3. Challenge the Complaint and/or the Court's Jurisdiction, or authority, to hear the case.
+This may be an option if:

+- The complaint does not state enough facts to show that you should be legally liable, even if all the facts are true.
 For example, there was no agreement. - You don't live in California and don't have sufficient ties, or minimum contact, with California, this Court may lack personal jurisdiction. - The complaint was filed in the wrong venue, or location, because none of the defendants live in this county nor did the incident occur in this county. - There is already a pending court case and/or a court order or judgment between you and the Plaintiff on the same issues.